filecoin-project/specs/content/systems/filecoin_blockchain/struct/tipset/_index.md

 - The tipset should be composed of at least one block
 - All blocks within a tipset should have the same height
 - All blocks within a tipset have the same parents, both in terms of number of parents and in terms of CIDs.

-The Lotus implementation of the `Tipset` can be found [here](https://github.com/filecoin-project/lotus/blob/master/chain/types/tipset.go).